Kim Alexis: Television

 In the early 1990s, Alexis hosted health shows, such as Healthy Kids on the Family Channel and Lifetime.

 In the late 1990s, she was host of Daily Edition, a syndicated program distributed by MGM.

 She also appeared with Mike Ditka in the last episode of Cheers, "One for the Road" in 1993.

 In 2005, she appeared on VH1's reality competition But Can They Sing?, where celebrities, who have never sung before, get the chance to perform in front of an audience.
 Alexis was eliminated in week two.

 Film

 Alexis appeared in the 1993 movie Body Bags, and the 1998 movie Holy Man with Eddie Murphy.

 Advertising

 In 1995, Alexis became the spokeswoman for Alpine Lace Brands, Inc., promoting the company's Alpine Lace low-fat cheese products.

 Personal life

-Alexis is divorced from former NHL hockey player Ron Duguay, with whom she has a son, Noah.
+Alexis is divorced from former NHL hockey player Ron Duguay, with whom she has a son, Noah (born 1994).
 She also has two sons, Jamie and Bobby, with ex-husband Jim Stockton.
 Alexis raised her family in Ponte Vedra Beach, Florida.